How to get a good computer for cheap

 Poor Trackpoint performance

 A major bugbear for me was the poor trackpoint performance on the used Thinkpad.
 Despite turning the sensitivity up to maximum, it felt more sluggish than I was used to, and I had to really shove the trackpoint around to move the pointer.
 I noticed that the trackpoint that it came with was softer than I remember it to be and I happened to have another Thinkpad I could compare it's performance to and it was quite poor.
 I read from my searches is that the trackpoint's performance can degrade over time because of the softening of the plastic.
 The fix is simple: buy a new nub.

 A useful link to check if certain parts fit your model is: Lenovo's Accessory Smart Find which was where I learned that there are three different versions of the trackpoint.
-I found one that fit my device, and it worked perfectly - I had to reduce the sensitivity back to the default setting.
+I found one that fit my device, and it worked perfectly - I even had to reduce the sensitivity back to the default setting.